Senate Resolution No. 4

 amendment or amendments to any bill on the list of bills compiled under

-sor of the bill, and filed with the Journal Clerk.
-If a sponsor does not
+sponsor of the bill, and filed with the Journal Clerk.
+If a sponsor does

-accept such amendment, the question shall be put to the house whether a
+not accept such amendment, the question shall be put to the house

-majority of members elected vote in favor of the non-sponsor motion to
+whether a majority of members elected vote in favor of the non-sponsor

-amend, and such motion shall pass only if a majority of members elected
+motion to amend, and such motion shall pass only if a majority of

-vote aye.
-If the sponsor accepts the amendment, such amended bill shall
+members elected vote aye.
+If the sponsor accepts the amendment, such

 b.
 If a majority of members elected vote in favor of the non-sponsor